ChristianIPG/christianipg.github.io/README.md

-# Data Scientist and Data Analyst
+# Economist, Data Analyst and Scientist

 Hello, and welcome to my GitHub page!
 In this site I will be posting and continuously improving on various data-related projects.
-My specialization is in data analysis, data science and Machine Learning.
+My specialization is in data analysis, data science, Econometrics and Machine Learning.

-Ongoing projects are listed below.
+The site is currently under construction, but ongoing projects are listed below.

 ## Projects